 Maximize the advantages of e-learning

-Online courses are a great way to learn for any audience: your employees, students, customers, users, suppliers, channel partners or retailers.
+Online courses are a great way to learn for any audience: your employees, students, customers, users, suppliers, channel partners, or retailers.

 This article presents several points to keep in mind when making your course in order to maximize the advantages of e-Learning.

 What makes video e-learning great?
 First, what makes video eLearning courses so great?
 They reduce the time and costs needed to develop the courses and for the learners to acquire knowledge.
-Thanks to the utilisation of various types of multimedia, the content gets engaging, and information retention is improved.
+Thanks to the utilization of various types of multimedia, the content gets engaging, and information retention is improved.
 But that’s not all!
-Some solutions, like ours from uQualio®, also include a practice question function and a final test function, so that you can train yourself and be sure that you or your audience really learned everything from a given course. uQualio® additionally offers the possibility of a using a help button
+Some solutions, like ours from uQualio®, also include a practice question function and a final test function, so that you can train yourself and be sure that you or your audience really learned everything from a given course. uQualio® additionally offers the possibility of using a help button

 during a practice session, so that a participant can watch the exact moments of the video a given question relates to.